Westwood, Queensland: Education

 Westwood State School is a government primary (Prep-6) school for boys and girls at 108 Herbert Street (23.6173°S 150.1545°E).
 In 2017, the school had an enrolment of 13 students with 2 teachers (1 full-time equivalent) and 4 non-teaching staff (2 full-time equivalent).
+In 2022, the school had 20 students.

+There are no secondary schools in Westwood.
+The nearest government secondary school is Rockhampton State High School in Wandal, Rockhampton to the north-east.